olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 This is unlikely to be the case here, but it is commonplace in technical documentation to find sentences with the same structure, for reasons of stylistic homogeneity.

-To carry out our tests on a sample, let's place the three sentences above in a :
+To carry out our tests on a sample, let's place the three sentences above in a:

 ```bash
 $ echo "Cher docteur, ces grands malheurs \\